-By Max Morris.
-Last Updated 20th June 2022.
+By Richie Billing.
+Last Updated 14th November 2023.
 This is an article on the question of “can I sue social services for distress?”.
 The topic of this guide focuses on whether or not you can claim for the psychological effects that you could suffer as a result of your data being exposed.

 Whilst you may be aware that you can be awarded compensation for monetary losses, you may not be aware of your eligibility to claim compensation if your mental health has suffered as a result.
 We will look at this in closer detail over the course of this article.

 We’ll also give you certain example scenarios in which social services could be responsible for breaching your personal data.
 This should help you gain a better understanding of your rights if you experience harm because of a data breach.

 If you have any questions, then feel free to get in touch with our advisors.
 We are here 24/7 to assist you with any issues you may have.
 We could tell you whether or not you may have a valid claim once we know more about your circumstances.

 Then, we could connect you with an expert personal injury solicitor to help you with your claim.
 Read on for more information, including our contact information.

 Select A Section

 - Can I Sue Social Services For Distress?